 Glenys has held a number of executive positions in the ACT Government including Deputy Chief Executive, Department of Disability, Housing and Community Services and Deputy CEO, Department of Health.
 She also held senior positions in housing, energy and utilities functions with the ACT Government.

 Glenys was awarded a Public Service Medal in 2010 for coordinating Australian Government support during the 2009 Victorian bushfires.
 Glenys has an economics degree from the Australian National University and an MBA from the University of Canberra

 Mr Martin Bowles PSM

-Prior to this role, Mr Bowles had been the Secretary of the Department of Immigration and Border Protection.
-Previously, he held the positions of Deputy Secretary in the Department of Climate Change and Energy Efficiency and the Department of Defence respectively.
-In 2012, he was awarded a Public Service Medal (PSM) for delivering highly successful energy efficiency policies and remediation programs for the Home Insulation and Green Loans programs.
+Prior to this appointment, Mr Bowles was Secretary of the Department of Health and Secretary of the Department of Immigration and Border Protection.
+Before this, he held the positions of Deputy Secretary in the Department of Climate Change and Energy Efficiency and the Department of Defence.
+In 2012, he was awarded a Public Service Medal for delivering highly successful energy efficiency policies and remediation programs for the Home Insulation and Green Loans programs.

 Before joining the Australian Government, Mr Bowles held senior executive positions in the education and health portfolios in the Queensland and New South Wales public sectors.
 He is a Fellow of the Australian Society of Certified Practising Accountants.

 Dr David Filby has worked extensively across the Australian health care landscape in a number of significant policy and executive roles.
 He has held senior national health policy roles and senior executive positions in Queensland and South Australia.
 In July 2016, he completed a term of six and a half years as Executive Consultant for South Australia Health and the Australian Health Ministers’ Advisory Council.